-Let’s dive right in to the anatomy of the tongue and the hyoid.
+Let’s dive right into the anatomy of the tongue and the hyoid.

-First, the Anatomy of the hyoid:
+Anatomy of the Equine Hyoid:

 The hyoid bone serves as the attachment for the tongue and pharynx, and is made up of paired stylohyoid, epihyoid, ceratohyoid and thyrohyoid bones, with a central basihyoid bone.
 The central basihyoid bone supports the lingual process, to which the tongue is attached.
 The stylohyoid articulates with the temporal bone and allows cranial and caudal movement, somewhat like a pendulum.
 The base of the tongue is attached to the lingual process, the soft palate and pharynx.